orionrobots/orionrobots.github.io/products/orion-explorer-faq.md

 <strong>Q: Where can I buy the Explorer 1 Robot kit?</strong>

 Currently, those kits are no longer for sale.
-However, I am looking into new robot kits that would be both more sophisticated, and cheaper than the Explorer 1, and I intend to run some robot building workshops with kits before they go on sale.
+However, I am looking into new robot kits that would be both more sophisticated, and cheaper than the Explorer 1, and I intend to run some robot building workshops with kits.

 <strong>Q: What does solderless mean?</strong>